ccdale/vim-eyaml-gpg/README.md

 You can decrypt the encrypted block with `<localleader>d` (localleader is '\\' on my system).
 The decrypted value is placed onto the message tree and should appear on the vim command line.
-Should it have scrolled off, or not show you with the 'Press Enter to continue' message, you can view it with `:messages`.
+Should it have scrolled off, or not show you the 'Press Enter to continue' message, you can view it with `:messages`.

 The decryption uses a tempory buffer, completely in memory, so nothing is written to disk.
 It is destroyed immediately after decrypting.
 The registers